Padutha Theeyaga

 Padutha Theeyaga (transl: I will sing sweetly) is an Indian Telugu-language Reality television singing show that is aired on ETV Telugu, a channel of ETV Network, a part of Ramoji Group.
 The program seeks to discover the best singing talent in Telugu language.
 The show used to be hosted by S. P. Balasubrahmanyam, a legendary Playback singer from the state of Andhra Pradesh, India.

 It is the first of its kind in South India.
 The main objective of this program is to bring out emerging singing talent into spotlight.
 Started in the year 1996 "Padutha Theeyaga" has so far completed more than 1100 episodes.

 It helped identify and establish singers such as Mallikarjun, Usha, Smitha, Karunya, Hemachandra, Gopika Poornima, Kousalya, Venu, Geetha Madhuri, Malavika, Anjana Soumya, Parthasaradhi, Sandip, Madhavi Bhamidipati, Nitya Santhoshini, Sandeep Kurapati, Sri Sivathmika Medicherla and many more.

 Overview

 The program was first started in 1996 and continued till 2000 with 4 successful seasons.
-Again in 2007 the show restarted with new format and it continued till 20 September 2020, due to the unfortunate death of S. P. Balasubrahmanyam.
+Again in 2007 the show restarted with new format and it continued till 20 September 2020; due to the unfortunate death of S. P. Balasubrahmanyam, it was discontinued.
 However, from 27 September 2020, the Grand finale episodes of all seasons of the show were aired on the title of "Alanati Apurupalu".
 On 4 June 2021 an announcement was made, saying that the show will be hosted by S. P. Charan and will be judged by Chandrabose, Sunitha Upadrashta and Vijay Prakash.
-The new series debuted on ETV on 5th December 2021.
+The new series debuted on ETV on 5 December 2021.